n-yousefi/connect-it/README.md

 # &lt;connect-it&gt;

-Connect everything together with the SVG lines, like a graph or digraph.
+Connect everything together with SVG lines. &lt;connect-it&gt; is a web component that is responsible for creating a graph or digraph.
 Just introduce your styled tags as nodes and then specify the adjacent nodes.

 ![Directed Javascript graph](https://github.com/n-yousefi/connect-it/blob/main/samples/demo.jpg)